michael-myung-cho/Checking_Null_Space_Condition_in_Compressed_Sensing/Readme.txt

 ------------------------
 C. CONTENTS:
-matlab code (MOSEK solver should be installed. (available at https://www.mosek.com/)) C.1.
+matlab code (MOSEK solver should be installed. (available at https://www.mosek.com/)) !!!!
+Prerequisite software (or solver) to run the MATLAB code: Mosaic, CVX !!!!

+C.1.
 FOLDERS
 00_Rawdata: raw data file for sensing matrices used to use for Table 1 and 2 of [1].
 01_JNcode: LP relaxation code obtained from http://www2.isye.gatech.edu/~nemirovs/